 Giardia infection can often be prevented by taking simple hygiene and drinking water precautions.
 Treatment of Giardia infection involves ensuring good hydration and medication.
 For more information on prevention and treatment, refer to treatment of Giardia infection. ...more »

 Giardia lamblia Giardia lamblia (intestinalis) is a single celled animal, i.e., a protozoa, that moves with the aid of five flagella.
-In Europe, it is sometimes referred to ... more about Giardia.
+In Europe, it is sometimes referred to as ... more about Giardia.

 Giardia: Contagious parasitic digestive infection.